 That looks better, doesn’t it?
 After you stir them take a bite.
 Are they too chewy for you?
 If your answer is yes, then that’s a great reason to cook them a few minutes longer next time.

-You can make this batch creamier right now but adding some liquid and cooking on saute until they are as soft as you’d like them to be.
+You can make this batch creamier right now by adding some liquid and cooking on saute until they are as soft as you’d like them to be.

 You could try to pressure cook them for a couple more minutes, but once super thick foods are cooked once it can stick and you’ll probably get the burn message.
 I’ve had this happen on my split pea soup in the past.
 Remember you need at least 1/2 cup of water to come to pressure in the 6-quart Instant Pot.